carpentries-incubator/jekyll-pages-novice/_episodes/01-introduction.md

 are referred to as _static_ (for example, a website containing one's CV).
-Conversely, sites whose pages can be updated after loading, with information continuing to be passed between browser and server, are called _dynamic_ (for example, pages showing current date and time or shopping baskets, which get updated each time the page is refreshed).
+Conversely, sites whose pages can be updated after loading, with information continuing to be passed between browser and server, are called _dynamic_ (for example, pages showing current date and time or shopping baskets, Twitter or Facebook pages,
+which might be updated between each two page refreshes).
 This lesson focuses on static sites and tools that can be used to create them, known as **Static Site Generators**.